monkeyraptor/math_operation/README.md

 This is not overriding built-in Math method, just a custom *module* with different functions combined.

 I'll be adding more of them lator.
+Feel free to add more or fork or whatever.

 Meanwhile, it consists of: